The King David High School

 Mrs C.Ackers

-Mrs C. Goodman – Teacher of French.
+Mrs C. Goodman – Teacher of French (PT)

 Miss.
 M.Zaragoza-Colas – Teacher of French and Spanish